 What’s it like?
 Absolutely stunning.
 Really quiet, with no cars, roads or traffic; ideal to completely relax.
 Visit local islands, meet the villagers, go paddle boarding, exploratory dives, cook with the local chefs, drink wine in the over water restaurants.
 You can fill your stay easily, and there ideally will be some element of benefiting the local community.

 Where to stay: Song Saa Private Island.
-A pricey option, but if you’re looking for luxury then it’s truly amazing.
+A pricey option, but if you’re looking for luxury this is the option for you in terms of remote beaches of Southeast Asia.
 One of the most unique hotels in the world, the entire resort is built from reclaimed materials and has won awards for responsible travel.

 5. Ngapali Beach, Myanmar